Wondering if Taipei has any decent gyms? Wondering what are the best gyms in Taipei?

 If you have to choose a commercial gym here, I would go with Fitness Factory.

-I’v been with them for 2 years and I’m quite happy with their service.
+I’ve been with them for 2 years and I’m quite happy with their service.
+The only problem I have with them is the banking issues.
+I wish you could just sign up with cash and an ID.

 Thanks for taking the time to read this article about gyms in Taipei.